Chris Brasher: Later career

-He had distinguished careers in print journalism, as sports editor for The Observer newspaper, and in broadcasting, as a reporter for the Tonight programme.
+He had careers in print journalism, as sports editor for The Observer newspaper, and in broadcasting, as a reporter for the Tonight programme.

 He founded Chris Brasher's Sporting Emporium in 1971; this later became Sweatshop.
-In 1978, he designed the innovative Brasher Boot – a walking boot with the comfort of a running shoe.
-In their time these were amongst the best products, but declined in quality, were merged with Berghaus under Pentland ownership in 2014, and were finally discontinued before 2017.
+In 1978, he designed the Brasher Boot: a walking boot with the comfort of a running shoe.
+They were merged with Berghaus under Pentland ownership in 2014, and were discontinued before 2017.

 In 1981 John Disley and Brasher founded the London Marathon.
 In 1983 he became the second president of the Association of International Marathons and Distance Races, an office which he held until 1987.

-Also in 1983 Brasher partnered with his longtime friend John Disley to found Fleetfoot Limited in Lancaster, England.
+Also in 1983 Brasher partnered with his longtime friend John Disley to found Fleetfoot Limited in Lancaster.
 Fleetfoot distributed The Brasher Boot and other sporting goods to retailers.
 Fleetfoot acquired the rights to be the UK distributor of Reebok and subsequently traded as Reebok UK before becoming a subsidiary of the Pentland Group in 1988.

 After the acquisition by Pentland, Brasher remained active in the company as chairman of the board.
 Reebok UK was sold to Reebok International in 1990 when Pentland Group sold its 55% ownership of Reebok United States and Reebok International.